 Rigid Bodies

-ProtoTwin simulates rigid bodies, which are idealized bodies that do not deform.
-Rigid bodies may be dynamic or kinematic and it is important to understand the difference between them and when each type should be used.
+ProtoTwin can simulate rigid bodies, which are idealized bodies that do not deform.
+Rigid bodies may be dynamic or kinematic.
+It is important to understand the difference between these for knowing when each type should be used.

 Types